Research Student: George Wilson

 - Britain’s Broken Minimum Wage The Huffington Post 25 September 2014

 I have been invited and funded to present my research nationally and internationally, including in Brazil, Italy, Sweden and the USA.
-In September 2014 I was invited to serve as part of the UK PhD delegation at the Pontignano labour law conference.

 I have recently been interviewed on BBC Radio 5 Live and BBC Radio Lincolnshire on the introduction of the national living wage (links to both are provided below).